souffle-lang/souffle-lang.github.io/pages/docs/build.md

 To specify build options, run `cmake -S . -B build -D<option>=<value>`.
 Alternatively, run `ccmake build` to start cmake with a terminal GUI interface that lets you configure the options.

-The most relevant options are given below.
+The most relevant options are listed below.

  - `SOUFFLE_DOMAIN_64BIT` Enable(=`ON`)/disable(=`OFF`) 64-bit number values in Datalog tuples; default is `OFF`, i.e., domain size is 32 bit.
  - `SOUFFLE_FAST_DEBUG` Enable(=`ON`)/disable(=`OFF`) 'fast debug' mode; default is `ON`.